FlorentLM/mokap/README.md

 - [x] Add support for Arduino triggers
 - [x] Add support for FLIR cameras
-- [ ] Add support for daisy-chained cameras as trigger
+- [x] Add support for cameras as trigger
 - [ ] Add support for other camera brands
+- [ ] Add support for AMD GPU encoding
 - [x] ~~Finish calibration mode~~  erm... needs some fixes